deekayen/aidstoscoutmastership/manuscript/appendix.md

 #### References

-Before attending, every Scoutmaster shoudl read up for -
+Before attending, every Scoutmaster should read up for -

 *1st week-end.* - *Scouting for Boys,* Chaps.
 2 and 5.
 Chief's article on "Character Training."